CryptoJobsList Blog

 Article by

 Founder @ CryptoJobsList.
 Bought my first Bitcoin in 2014 and been working in crypto full time since 2017.
 I talk to companies and talent about hiring and the industry overall.
-Recovering software engineering geek.
-Avid cyclist and dead-lifter.
+Recovering software engineer.

 Related Jobs